 You mastered the art of origami at the age of 9 months when your Grandmother found your diapers folded into a swan.
-Now, you are a master of the KonMari Method and you can pack 3 weeks’ worth of stuff into a carry-on.
-Even the European blow dryer and flat iron you bought.
+Now, you are a master of the KonMari Method and you can pack 3.2 weeks worth of stuff into a carry-on.
+Even the European blow dryer and flat iron you bought while overseas.

 12. You won’t spend 2 minutes trying to figure out anything, but you can operate any washing machine in the world.

 Forget trying to learn the latest Windows or a MAC or solve a Sudoku puzzle.
 You don’t have time or patience for any of that, but you will figure out how to use that washing machine meant for those fluent in hieroglyphics.